This function creates a dataset with dose intervals and specified pharmacokinetic parameters.

 pknca_dose <- pknca_data$dose

-dose_intervals <- format_pkncadata_intervals(pknca_conc, pknca_dose, params)
+dose_intervals <- format_pkncadata_intervals(pknca_conc, pknca_dose)